fametrano/fametrano.github.io/_pages/bbt202010-brescia.md

 a profile picture would be appreciated, but is not mandatory.
 Details and updates about the course will be posted in the Slack channel.

-The course if for the students of Università Cattolica del Sacro Cuore only; anyone else, please consider <https://dgi.io/workshop>.
+the course is for the students of Università Cattolica del Sacro Cuore only; anyone else, please consider <https://dgi.io/workshop>.

 ## Learning objectives